imjoseangel/sandbox/docs/terminatingpod.md

 > Finalizers are namespaced keys that tell Kubernetes to wait until specific conditions are met before it fully deletes resources marked for deletion.

 **Finalizers** are used to prevent the accidental deletion of resources.
-If a *Pod* is stuck in the Terminating state check the `metadata/finalizers` of the pod.
+When a *Pod* hangs in the Terminating state, check its `metadata/finalizers`.

-For instance, this example has a **Kubernetes** key as a *finalizer* normally used on namespaces.
+For instance, this example has a **Kubernetes** key as a *finalizer* used for namespaces.

 ```yaml
 kind: Pod